elibooklover/ENGL304-Spring2021/syllabus.md

     *	Introduction to topic modeling
     * ["The Digital Humanities Contribution to Topic Modeling"](http://journalofdigitalhumanities.org/2-1/dh-contribution-to-topic-modeling/) by Elija Meeks and Scott B. Weingart
     *	Playing with tools
-    * TT: Topic modeling with LDA
+    * TR: Topic modeling with LDA
   * Thu (3/11)
-    *	TT: Topic modeling with MALLET & Visualization
+    *	TR: Topic modeling with MALLET & Visualization
 <br>
 <br>